Dec0y-jb/enum/README.md

 ![Alt text](https://github.com/Dec0y-jb/enum/blob/master/enum.png?raw=true)

 # Dependencies
-In order to use ENUM, you can use the current releases of the tools listed above which are included, or you can modify the path variables as shown below.
-Please note that the default binary for 'Amass' is the amd64 version; Please point to the i386 version if necessary.
+All dependencies are included with ENUM (aside from python).
+You can use the current releases of the tools listed above which are included, or you can modify the path variables as shown below.
+Please note that the default binary for 'Amass' is the amd64 version; Please point to the i386 version if necessary (not included).

 ### Path variables in 'enum.sh':
 ```